XDTerminated/XDTerminated/README.md

 ##### Competitive Programmer and Aspiring Software Engineer
 ---
 ### Who am I
-#### I am a Senior at Ladue Horton Watkins High School.
-I enjoy programming and tech in general.
+#### I am a Freshman at Missouri University of Science and Technology.
+I enjoy programming and learning about new tech.
 I do a lot of programming on competitive programming websites:

 * USACO
 * Leetcode